- V

 Supplementation/other medicines – keep the brain and body healthy and supported

-The goal is to lower inflammation and regain stability so he can get back to doing what he loves and working, but they come with a steep price tag and he needs 3-4 months of rest to get there.
+The goal is to lower inflammation and regain stability so he can get back to doing what he loves and working, but they come with a steep price tag and he needs 6 months to pull this off.

 Ben is one of the most kindhearted, intelligent, and resilient people I know.
 He has so much to offer the world, and it’s heartbreaking to see him suffer without the resources to fully recover.
 With your support, we can help give him the tools he needs to heal and reclaim his life.